 Although the drumbeat for succession planning has been getting louder over the years, the industry continues to remain woefully unprepared.

-Clearly there is a wide gap here, yet for many advisers, they aren’t feeling the urgency to take steps to prepare or groom the next generation of advisers to take over.
-These adviser-owners tell us that they aren’t concerned, haven’t found the right successor or simply want to continue to keep the status quo.
+Clearly there is a wide gap here, yet for many advisors, they aren’t feeling the urgency to take steps to prepare or groom the next generation of advisors to take over.
+These advisor-owners tell us that they aren’t concerned, haven’t found the right successor or simply want to continue to keep the status quo.

-The first breakaway movement began more than 20 years ago and continues as captive wirehouse advisers leave their employers for a better way to run their businesses as registered investment advisers.
-To help facilitate these breakaways, a cottage industry of aggregators and roll-ups came on the scene to provide start-up capital and transition assistance for an equity stake or continuing basis points in the newly established firms.
+The first breakaway movement began more than 20 years ago and continues as captive wirehouse advisors leave their employers for a better way to run their businesses as registered investment advisors.
+To help facilitate these breakaways, a cottage industry of aggregators and rollups came on the scene to provide start-up capital and transition assistance for an equity stake or continuing basis points in the newly established firms.

 In a similar fashion, existing RIAs are starting to see another wave of breakaways among the younger, more entrepreneurial employees at their firms.
 These up and comers who are wondering what future they will have at their firms are also beginning to say to themselves, “There has to be a better way” and are looking to start their own RIAs in direct competition to the firms that they are leaving.